-To ensure that investment teams have the resources to analyse a company from a sustainability risk perspective, GLG Partners LP subscribes to a number of leading ESG data providers.
+To ensure that investment teams have the resources to analyse a company from a sustainability risk perspective, GLG Partners LP subscribes to a number of leading environmental, social and governance aspects ("ESG") data providers.
 GLG Partners LP utilizes a wide array of metrics, such as carbon footprint, social supply chain incidents and controversy scores to facilitate the monitoring and reporting of ESG risks and exposures in real time.
 This allows investment teams to understand the sustainability risks faced by their investments and to embed this into their investment decision-making process.